cake4bo/cake/README.md

-# Context-Aware Kernel Search for Bayesian Optimization with Large Language Models

-Official code repository for "Kernel Design for Bayesian Optimization Is a Piece of CAKE"
+# Official code repository for "Kernel Design for Bayesian Optimization Is a Piece of CAKE"

 ## Setup